Opinion | Biff America: Sliding reality’s door

 “I swear Biff, sometimes I can hold onto my ‘tweener time’ long enough to run through the woods until my feet hurt or smell my wife’s skin.
 It is so real I sometimes don’t know what to believe, my dead legs, or the imaginary blisters.”

 I will say while Bud was totally awake he was generally in a good mood, all things considered.
 I don’t know if Bub’s “tweener” obsession was psychologically healthy.
 I do know it seemed to give him pleasure.
 My guess would be it was a harmless diversion and escape.
-Emerson said, “Reality is a sliding door.”
+Ralph Waldo Emerson said that “reality is a sliding door.”

-Many years after meeting Bub, I interviewed Christopher Reeve (“Superman” actor who was paralyzed in an equestrian accident).
+Many years after meeting Bub, I interviewed Christopher Reeve, the “Superman” actor who was paralyzed in an equestrian accident.
 He was speaking of recent advancements in spinal cord research and urging the government to provide more funding.
 Near the end of our visit, I asked if he believed that he would walk again.
 His answer was an emphatic “Yes.”
 Though other experts in that field were less optimistic, given his determination, I believed him.

 I have no idea if Bub is still with us; of course we know that Mr. Reeve is not.
 I do believe that they both had more than a wheelchair in common.
 They were able to envision a life that most said was impossible.
 One relied on faith in science, the other cultivated a mental state of possibilities, and both had learned to make the best of what many would find an unendurable circumstance.